Jefferson Savarino: International career

 Savarino was born in Venezuela and is of Italian descent, holding dual-citizenship.
 A youth international for Venezuela, he debuted for the Venezuela national team in 2017.

 Savarino he was called up for three editions of the Copa América (2019, 2021 and 2024).

 Style of play

 Savarino plays primarily as an attacking midfielder, but he can also operate as a winger on either flank.
-He is technically gifted and skilled in attacking play.
-In addition to having good vision and an excellent long-range shot.